maratbn/JiffyGalleryPress/jiffy-gallery-press/readme.txt

   Setup image galleries in a jiffy via shortcodes specifying image slugs, and have the images load in a jiffy by downloading only the minimum size image necessary for the client viewport size.
+Images are rendered as large as possible within the viewport.

   No locked premium features and tested to work on iOS devices.